JetBrains/kotlin/FAQ.md

 ### Q: Why do I see `InvalidMutabilityException`?

 A: It likely happens, because you are trying to mutate a frozen object.
-Object could transfer to the frozen state either explicitly, as objects reachable from objects on which `kotlin.native.concurrent.freeze` is called, or implicitly (i.e. reachable from `enum` or global singleton object - see next question).
+An object can transfer to the frozen state either explicitly, as objects reachable from objects on which the `kotlin.native.concurrent.freeze` is called, or implicitly (i.e. reachable from `enum` or global singleton object - see the next question).

 ### Q: How do I make a singleton object mutable?

-A: Currently, singleton objects are immutable (i.e. frozen after creation), and it's generally considered a good practise to have global state immutable.
-If for some reasons you need mutable state inside such an object, use `@konan.ThreadLocal` annotation on the object.
-Also `kotlin.native.concurrent.AtomicReference` class could be used to store different pointers to frozen objects in a frozen object and atomically update those.
+A: Currently, singleton objects are immutable (i.e. frozen after creation), and it's generally considered good practise to have the global state immutable.
+If for some reason you need a mutable state inside such an object, use the `@konan.ThreadLocal` annotation on the object.
+Also the `kotlin.native.concurrent.AtomicReference` class could be used to store different pointers to frozen objects in a frozen object and automatically update them.

-### Q: How can I compile my project against Kotlin/Native master?
+### Q: How can I compile my project against the Kotlin/Native master?

 A: We release dev builds frequently, usually at least once a week.
 You can check the [list of available versions](https://bintray.com/jetbrains/kotlin-native-dependencies/kotlin-native-gradle-plugin).
-But in the case we recently fixed an issue and you want to check before a release is done, you can do:
+But if we recently fixed an issue and you want to check it before a release is done, you can do:

 <details>